of women of African descent experience hair loss by age 40

 American Academy of Dermatology

-Rebuilding is not starting over—it's starting informed.
+Rebuilding is not starting over.
+It is starting informed.

 Strength is structural integrity from the medulla outward.
 Strong hair resists breakage, holds moisture, and responds to manipulation.